by Wyn Hilty

 Actor William Hickey (1927-1997) appeared in more than 50 movies and numerous television shows, but he is probably best remembered as the withered Don Corrado Prizzi in Prizzi’s Honor (1985).

-Well, actually they seem to be exhibiting a sort of ineluctable defenestration ...
+Well, actually it seems to be exhibiting a sort of ineluctable defenestration ...

 An imitation of William F. Buckley, Jr. (1925-2008), an American writer, editor, and television commentator best known as the founder of the conservative magazine National Review and host of the long-running political discussion show Firing Line (PBS/syndication, 1966-1999).
 His inexplicable European accent, aristocratic speaking style (a.k.a.
 “Long Island lockjaw”), and expansive vocabulary were often parodied.